-Pesto is a staple in my house, and I prep a batch or two often to have on hand for a quick dinner.
+Pesto sauce is a staple in my house, and I prep a batch often to have on hand for a quick dinner.
 I’ve learned how to make it with almost anything that I have on hand, and I shared all of my tips with you in my post How to Make Pesto Sauce.

 This carrot top pesto recipe reinforces the fact that you can prepare a great pesto sauce out of almost anything.

 I finally decided to prepare this recipe after buying a few bunches of some gorgeous organic carrots.
 It’s a great way to use the entire vegetable and reap the nutritional benefits of those carrot tops!

 Carrot tops are very herbaceous.
 They’ve got the freshness of parsley, with the mild flavor of carrots.
 The first time I tried them the flavor blew my mind — they’re incredibly delicious.